dddrrreee/cs240lx-25spr/labs/8-i2c/README.md

 Some interesting extensions:
   1. How fast can you run a given IMU in terms of data / sec?
   2. How fast can you run two IMU's in terms of data/sec?
-  3. I havent' done this: but can you use two simultanous IMUs to get better data by interpolating?
+  3. I havent' done this: but can you use two simultaneous IMUs to get better data by interpolating?

      Ideally if an IMU produces readings every T microseconds, you'd